michalc/geolog/PREFERENCES.md

 ## Development

-- Prefer to have a close as possible copy of the production system in development
+- Prefer to have a close as possible copy of the production system in development (tricky with a serverless setup, but working on it...)